ragoand/collapsible-content/README.md

 These are two WordPress shortcode to add a collapsible HTML content div and a box with a title and some HTML content below it.
-[How to use a shortcode](https://wordpress.com/support/shortcodes/)
+[How to use a WordPress shortcode](https://wordpress.com/support/shortcodes/).

+# Install via WordPress admin
+Before using it, install the plugin via WordPress admin.
+[Download the zip file](https://github.com/ragoand/shortcode-addons/releases/tag/release) and follow the instructions [here](https://github.com/ragoand/shortcode-addons/releases/tag/release).

 # How to use the collapsible content shortcode
 Hide and show some content with a click on a button.
 To use the shortcode: